MrGoots/JavaScript_PostgresSQL_Python/README.md

 * A combination of web/SQL scraping and Leaflet or Plotly
 * Active RDS Database - AWS
 * PostgreSQL
+* ApexCharts javascript library (not used in the course)

 ### Team: